-- 13.9.1 No bowler shall bowl more than 10 overs in an innings. - 13.9.2 In a delayed or interrupted match where the overs are reduced for both teams or for the team bowling second, no bowler may bowl more than one-fifth of the total overs allowed. - 13.9.3 Where the total overs is not divisible by 5, one additional over shall be allowed to the maximum number per bowler necessary to make up the balance. - 13.9.4 In the event of a bowler breaking down and being unable to complete an over, the remaining balls will be allowed by another bowler.
-Such part of an over will count as a full over only in so far as each bowler's limit is concerned. - 13.9.5 The scoreboard shall show the total number of overs bowled and the number of overs bowled by each bowler.
+- 13.9.1 No bowler shall bowl more than 4 overs in an innings. - 13.9.2 In a delayed or interrupted match where the overs are reduced for both teams or for the team bowling second; - 13.9.2.1 for innings of rescheduled length of at least 10 overs, no bowler may bowl more than one-fifth of the total overs allowed.
+Where the total overs is not divisible by 5, one additional over shall be allowed to the maximum number per bowler necessary to make up the balance. - 13.9.2.2 for innings of rescheduled length of less than 10 overs, no bowler may bowl more than two overs. - 13.9.3 In the event of a bowler breaking down and being unable to complete an over, the remaining balls will be allowed by another bowler.
+Such part of an over will count as a full over only in so far as each bowler's limit is concerned. - 13.9.4 The scoreboard shall show the total number of overs bowled and the number of overs bowled by each bowler.